OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 * Use of bots to handle employee questions reduces the number of IT and HR support tickets by 10% to 15%.
 Source: Forrester Consulting Total Economic Impact™ Of using Microsoft Teams as a platform and Teams with Power Platform

+## Deployment Guide
+Sign into to powerva.microsoft.com

+1. Click on settings (Gear icon upper right) | general | Export Import bot
+2. Go to Power Apps Solution
+3. Import Bot using Power Apps Solutions | Import -Browse and select Adoptbot PVA Zip
+4. For posting adpative cards in Ask an expert and Subbit Feedback, Modify Team name and channel for both Flows in End of Conversation Topic: AdoptBot PVA AskExpert and Adoptbot PVA Submit feedback

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a